Hearing aid: Uses

 Hearing aids are used for a variety of pathologies including sensorineural hearing loss, conductive hearing loss, and single-sided deafness.
 Hearing aid candidacy was traditionally determined by a Doctor of Audiology, or a certified hearing specialist, who will also fit the device based on the nature and degree of the hearing loss being treated.
 The amount of benefit experienced by the user of the hearing aid is multi-factorial, depending on the type, severity, and etiology of the hearing loss, the technology and fitting of the device, and on the motivation, personality, lifestyle, and overall health of the user.
 Over-the-counter hearing aids, which address mild to moderate hearing loss, are designed to be adjusted by the user.

 Hearing aids are incapable of truly correcting a hearing loss; they are an aid to make sounds more audible.
 The most common form of hearing loss for which hearing aids are sought is sensorineural, resulting from damage to the hair cells and synapses of the cochlea and auditory nerve.
 Sensorineural hearing loss reduces the sensitivity to sound, which a hearing aid can partially accommodate by making sound louder.
 Other decrements in auditory perception caused by sensorineural hearing loss, such as abnormal spectral and temporal processing, and which may negatively affect speech perception, are more difficult to compensate for using digital signal processing and in some cases may be exacerbated by the use of amplification.
 Conductive hearing losses, which do not involve damage to the cochlea, tend to be better treated by hearing aids; the hearing aid is able to sufficiently amplify sound to account for the attenuation caused by the conductive component.
 Once the sound is able to reach the cochlea at normal or near-normal levels, the cochlea and auditory nerve are able to transmit signals to the brain normally.

 Common issues with hearing aid fitting and use are the occlusion effect, loudness recruitment, and understanding speech in noise.
 Once a common problem, feedback is generally now well-controlled through the use of feedback management algorithms.

 Candidacy and acquisition

-There are lots of ways of evaluating how well a hearing aid compensates for hearing loss.
+There are many ways to evaluate how well a hearing aid compensates for hearing loss.
 One approach is audiometry which measures a subject's hearing levels in laboratory conditions.
 The threshold of audibility for various sounds and intensities is measured in a variety of conditions.
 Although audiometric tests may attempt to mimic real-world conditions, the patient's own every day experiences may differ.
 An alternative approach is self-report assessment, where the patient reports their experience with the hearing aid.

 Hearing aid outcome can be represented by three dimensions: